dotnet/AspNetCore.Docs/aspnetcore/client-side/spa/angular.md

 > [!WARNING]
 > The app starts up an instance of the Angular CLI server in the background.
 A message similar to the following is logged:
-> *NG Live Development Server is listening on localhost:&lt;otherport&gt;, open your browser on http://localhost:&lt;otherport&gt;/*.
+> *NG Live Development Server is listening on localhost:&lt;otherport&gt;, open a browser to http://localhost:&lt;otherport&gt;/*.
 Ignore this message&mdash;it's **not** the URL for the combined ASP.NET Core and Angular CLI app.

 ---